canelkatmis/DevOpsPath/README.md

 # DevOpsQuickPath

-Cloud and DevOps tools/technologies to became a Cloud/DevOps engineer
+Cloud and DevOps tools/technologies to become a Cloud/DevOps engineer

 Implement the [tasks](https://github.com/canelkatmis/DevOpsQuickPath/issues) one by one